chmduquesne/ansible-wireguard/README.md

 #### Wireguard interface peers

 * `wireguard.{interface}.peers.{peername}` accepts a dictionary as described below.
 How to configure the peer `{peername}`.

+⚠ If an entry has a public key corresponding to `wireguard.{interface}.privkey` is found, it is automatically removed and will not appear in the generated configuration.

 #### Wireguard interface peer parameters